realworldocaml/book/en/classes.md

 other uses of the type can omit them (or use parentheses if there is more than one type parameter).

-The type annotation on the `val` declaration is used to constrain type inference.
-If we omit these annotations, the type inferred for the class will be "too polymorphic": `init` could have some type `'b list`.
+The type annotation on the declaration of `v` is used to constrain type inference.
+If we omit this annotation, the type inferred for the class will be "too polymorphic": `init` could have some type `'b list`.

 ```frag